 Keeping leaves picked up is one of the most important lawn care chores you can do this fall to prevent damage to your lawn

 We know keeping grass growing well in a shady lawn can be tough.
-One main cause of thin and bare areas in your lawn is leaves that have been left unpicked up for too long in the fall.
+One main cause of thin and bare areas in your lawn is leaves that have been left on the lawn for too long in the fall.
 These leaves create a blanket over your happy lawn that prevent it from getting the sun it needs to grow.
-Doing a regular leaf pickup on your lawn is the best way to make sure you don’t have any new bare spots next spring.
+Doing a regular fall lawn leaf cleanup on your lawn is the best way to make sure you don’t have any new bare spots next spring.

 A note on seeded lawns.

 If you seeded your lawn this fall, your new grass is particularly susceptible to damage from fallen leaves.
 The new little grass plants spend so much energy producing new leaf and root tissue that they do not have time to store away energy like full grown grass plants do.
 A few scattered leaves on the lawn is no cause for concern.
 If you start seeing areas of leaves matted down and creating layers of leaves, it is time to pick them up.
 It is best not to let the lawn go more than a week or two between leaf cleanups on a seeded lawn.

 A good idea is to mulch the leaves where they lay on the lawn.
 Make sure you rake the matted leaves up before mowing, they can easily be missed by a mower if they stay stuck to the ground.
 According to research reported on by the Kansas State University mulching leaves has no negative effect on your lawn.
 Make sure you do it often enough that you don’t end up with more than 6 inches of leaves on the lawn.
 Be sure to run over the leaves enough times that they are fine enough to fall down through the grass.
 If you mulch the leaves, they will be fine enough to filter down below the grass blades and your lawn will be able to make the fuel it needs to last through the winter.